-We monitored behavior of chicks and adults at the Twin Rocks, Pinnacle Rock, and West End nests using interval sampling (Tacha et al. 1985) following the fostering of chicks.
-Postures and behaviors (See Appendix I) of chicks and any adults on the nest were recorded at 1-minute intervals, and sampling generally was conducted 1-5 days/week, up to 8 hours/day.
+We monitored behavior of chicks and adults at the Twin Rocks, Pinnacle Rock, Seal Rocks, and West End nests using interval sampling (Tacha et al. 1985) following the fostering of chicks.
+Postures and behaviors (See Appendix I) of chicks and any adults on the nest were recorded at 1minute intervals, and sampling generally was conducted 2-3 days/week, up to 8 hours/day.
 Fog occasionally prevented or delayed sampling of behavior.
-We distributed sampling evenly across the daylight period during each week by ensuring similar proportions of monitoring occurred within 3-hour intervals (0600-0859, 0900-1159, etc.).
 We distinguished the roles of adult male and female eagles during the chick rearing period by comparing the proportion of time that each sex spent on the nest.
 We calculated the proportion of time that chicks spent in postures and behaviors for each day that birds were monitored.
 We evaluated the relationship of the age of the chicks to the proportion of time spent in each posture and behavior to document the onset of particular behaviors as chick development progressed.
 Changes in the frequency of occurrence of key postures and behaviors were plotted over time to demonstrate trends in behavior during the nestling period.